How to Get From Kathmandu to Pokhara: The Ultimate Guide

 Below is a breakdown of two services we recommend:

-For the higher end bus companies such as Greenline, lunch (Nepali Dal Bhat, noodles etc. at a hygienic restaurant), a bottle of water (we decline these to reduce plastic), onboard wi-fi (which never works) and charging points are included in the ticket price.
-Air-conditioning is also a feature, which is a blessing during the warmer months, and the seats are also very comfortable.
+For the higher-end bus companies, lunch (Nepali Dal Bhat, noodles etc. at a hygienic restaurant), a bottle of water (we decline these to reduce plastic), onboard wi-fi (which never works) and charging points are included in the ticket price.

-BOOK | Book Greenline bus tickets here
+BOOK | Book bus tickets

 VIP/TOURIST BUS